Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

 Thomas finished his career at Georgia Tech with 120 receptions for 2,339 yards and 14 touchdowns in three seasons.

-Teaming up with Peyton Manning, Thomas put up much gaudier numbers with the Broncos, beginning with a dazzling 2012 season — 94 catches for 1,434 yards and 10 touchdowns — that led to the first of those five straight Pro Bowl honors.
+Teaming up with Manning, Thomas put up much gaudier numbers for the Broncos beginning with a dazzling 2012 season — 94 catches for 1,434 yards and 10 touchdowns — that led to the first of those five straight Pro Bowl honors.

 He twice had more than 100 catches in a season, highlighted by career bests of 111 catches and 1,619 yards in 2014.
 He had five straight seasons with more than 1,000 yards receiving.